BURNHAM CIVIC

 The banned list is equally important:

 Glass is not banned.
-But the standard would limit glass to no more than 40% of any public-facing facade, consistent with energy performance and durability goals.
+But the standard would limit glass to no more than 60% of any public-facing facade, consistent with energy performance and durability goals.
+At least 40% of every street-facing elevation must use approved heritage materials.

 The Puget Standard: Trim Team Color Palette